fuzzywalrus/cssfiltergenerator.com/README.md

 Go to the _build/ directory, and run npm install to install the necessary grunt packages. from the _build/ directory run grunt.

-Grunt is configured to handle JS concat, uglify, and minification for buildsbuilds, some JSlinting, Sass (using libsass) builds with source maps and minification, and BrowserSync to inject CSS changes / reload for Javascript / HTML changes and for testing on multiple devices.
+Grunt is configured to handle JS concat, uglify, and minification for builds, some JSlinting, Sass (using libsass) builds with source maps and minification, and BrowserSync to inject CSS changes / reload for Javascript / HTML changes and for testing on multiple devices.

 ###Library Roles
-HeadJS - Used to create error messaging for IE, and warnings for Safari and Edge (for now).
+HeadJS - Used to create error messaging for IE, and warnings for Safari and Edge (for now, planned to use Modernzr for feature detection).

 SpectrumJS - Handles the ColorPicker functionality used for overlays.